Cheinzinger/my_website/content/presentations/sleep_2022_sdb/index.md

 ---
 title: Sleep Disordered Breathing and Hypoxemia Association with Incident Atrial Fibrillation in a Clinic-Based Cohort
-summary: "1.
-Poster & Oral Presentation at SLEEP 2022, the annual meeting of the Associated Professional Sleep Societies and 2.
-Platform Presentation at the Cleveland Clinic Neurological Institute Forum for Trainees 2022 Research Day"
+summary: Poster & Oral Presentation at SLEEP 2022, the annual meeting of the Associated Professional Sleep Societies and Platform Presentation at the Cleveland Clinic Neurological Institute Forum for Trainees 2022 Research Day
 date: ""

 reading_time: false  # Show estimated reading time?